leasn-bot/Deep_learn_proj/README.md

 The other notebook `U_net_projectfile.ipynb` contains the U-net model, the training and testing.

-Two example images and the pretrained model `model_final.pth` can be found in our submitted assignment on Learn.
+Two example images and the pretrained model `model_final.pth` can be found in Onedrive with the link https://dtudk-my.sharepoint.com/:f:/g/personal/s205051_dtu_dk/EsvIlR9tJHZApb6yGNH93ggBj-_6nK3rIG6FsEAfD3xGOA?e=9t1LBR .
 These can be run in the `Image_examples.ipynb` if wanted.